 The US mortgage banking industry includes about 15,000 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $70 billion.
-Moderate growth is forecast for the next two years.
 Key growth drivers include increased home sales and continued low interest rates, which promote the refinancing of existing mortgages.

 The global financial crisis of 2008-2009 redrew the mortgage banking landscape.
 Several prominent mortgage lenders became insolvent and were acquired after subprime mortgages failed.
 A handful of brand-name banks emerged as industry leaders.
 JPMorgan Chase took over Washington Mutual after its mortgage unit's losses led to the largest bank failure in history.
 Bank of America bought Countrywide Financial, once the nation's largest mortgage lender.
 IndyMac, California's largest mortgage lender, went bankrupt, and some of its ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options